First, there was the wild conclusion to the Michigan v Michigan State game. (As you may know, I’m an MSU alum and was pretty pleased about this)

 I want to talk about the importance of having a contingency plan.

-Now, the U of M play doesn’t really deserved to be bashed too hard.
+Now, the U of M play doesn’t really deserve to be bashed too hard.
 They were punting the football away, on fourth down, with 10 seconds left in the game.
 One way or another, the ball was mishandled and MSU was able to get to the kicker; and the ball flew almost directly into the hands of an MSU player who was already streaking toward the end-zone.

 Really tough luck.

-Yeah, the kicker probably should have fell on the ball instead of trying to handle it, but hindsight is 20:20 and it was a broken play once the snap was mishandled.
+Yeah, the kicker probably should have fallen on the ball instead of trying to handle it, but hindsight is 20:20 and it was a broken play once the snap was mishandled.
 So that one may not illustrate my point as clearly here, but as an MSU fan, I felt like I needed to mention it.
 It’s the Colt’s fake punt play that really baffles me.
 They were trying to trick the defense.
 The coach even said so after the game.

 They had a play designed to move some players around, and the whole goal of the play was to catch the defense unprepared, perhaps to lure them into some sort of penalty, and generally cause confusion which they could then exploit.